stevehoover/RISC-V_MYTH_Workshop/README.md

 Day 3, Slide 16 "Lab: Combinational Calculator":

   - Syntax is required that has not been presented.
 For boolean selects of `$out` mux, need to compare `$op` with 2-bit constants.
 Eg: `($op[1:0] == 2'b00)`. `2'b00` (2-bit binary 00) is explained in D3SK2_L2.

+Day 4, Slide 15 "Lab: Register File Read (part 1) :
+  - This seems to be the first time that there are enough signals in the model that the waveform viewer does not display them all by default.
+There is a little red "+" on the left of the waveform viewer for scopes that can be expanded to see waveforms.

 Day 4, Slide 16 "Lab: Register File Read (part 2)":
   - The interface for register file is similar to that of instruction memory.
 Focus on this slide to understand the input / output signals.